msanket828/dev_tinder/readme.md

 - Though process - POST vs GET
 - Read about ref and populate
 - Create GET /user/requests/received with all checks
+- create get GET /user/connections

+- Logic for GET /feed API
+- Explore the $nin, $ne, $and, $or and other queries